-Lots of Catholics talk about the Holy Father like that, like he’s some stranger to them.
-Like part of his job is to meet their expectations and I don’t think Catholics should talk this way.
+Lots of Catholics talk about the Holy Father like that, like he’s some stranger to them, like part of his job is to meet their expectations.
 Let’s assume that the Holy Father said something really stupid, how should you react?
 Should you say something that makes clear that you are entirely separate from him and what he says?
 Make sure that everybody knows that although you’re Catholic, you’d never say something that dumb?
 Or should you wince, and pray and hope that the Holy Father can fix it?
 If he were to say something really stupid and embarrassing would it be like some politician you don’t like doing something stupid?
 Or would it be like your father doing something stupid in public?

 Now it is possible for people to disagree with the Holy Father without being like that.
 Phil Lawler is a smart guy and a good Catholic and he says that the Holy Father’s talks with that Italian atheist guy, Eugenio Scalfari, were "imprudent."
 So criticizing the Pope is something that can be done respectfully, but I wonder if I can do it?
 Can I criticize a pope in a respectful manner and also be correct in my criticism?

 I think it’s something that’s easier if you have historical perspective.
 I can say it was a mistake for Pope Alexander VI to help his son, Cesare Borgia, conquer Italy.
 And I think it would have been perfectly proper for a good Catholic in 1500 to oppose this, and speak against it.
-(Although Machiavelli thought it was a good idea.)
+(Machiavelli, though, thought it was a good idea.)

 Well, that shows I can do it, but that one was just too easy.
 I’ll try again with a little less historical perspective.
 Let’s see if I can criticize in a correct and respectful manner any of the popes of the last 75 years.

-So can I criticize Pius for over-centralizing lots of things in the Church, including dealing with false doctrine?
+So can I criticize Pius for over-centralizing so much in the Church, including dealing with heretical teaching ?
 I don’t think I can.
 Certainly there were bad results that came from the over-centralization, but during the pontificate of Pius it was very important that there be no errors in these matters.
 The times were so critical.
 Dietrich von Hildebrand, Jacques Maritain and St. Josemaria Escriva were suspected of error.
 A wrong decision in their cases would have been disastrous.
 All three were important in holding things together in the 1960s and 1970s.
 Pius may have known that making so many decisions himself was not the ideal way for the pope to preside over the Church, but he also may have known that the times were so critical that it was the right thing for him to keep everything under such tight personal control.
 So I have no criticism of Pius.